phetsims/phet-info/ide/idea/setup.md

 * Select "Manual ESLint configuration"
 * Fill out ESLint package location (unless global, `chipper/node_modules/eslint`).
 (May be filled in automatically)
 * Configuration file: "Automatic search"
+* Add command line arguments: `--flag unstable_config_lookup_from_file`.
+This normalizes the behavior of eslint.config.mjs file lookup and will be necessary until we migrate to ESLint 10.0, where the flag will no longer be necessary.
 * "Run For Files": add a couple file extensions: `{**/*,*}.{js,ts,jsx,tsx,html,mjs,cjs}`

 11. (Optional) Enable Nodejs coding assistance. `File > Settings > Language & Frameworks > Node.js and NPM`.
 Coding